gap-packages/sotgrps/README.md

 MySmallGroupsInformation(n) gives the number of the isomorphism types of groups of order n.
 MySmallGroupsInformation() gives information of the available order types that MySmallGroups(n) applies to.

+Note that the construction of small groups could be different to the existing library, for which reason the list of groups for a given order may not have the same order as enumerated by the IdGroup/IdSmallGroup function.
+In particular, with MySmallGroup(n, i), we construct the i-th group of order n in our list.

-MySmallGroupIsAvailable(n) returns true if the groups of order n can be consrtcuted by MySmallGroups(n).
+MySmallGroupIsAvailable(n) returns true if the groups of order n can be constructed by MySmallGroups(n).